fedyacpp/anotherRandomApi/README.md

 # Chat Completion API

-Currently only two providers - pi.ai and liaobots.
+Currently three providers - pi.ai, perplexity and liaobots.

 This project implements a chat completion API using Node.js and Express.